teamhanko/hanko/frontend/elements/README.md

 #### Attributes

 - `lang` Currently supported values are "en" for English and "de" for German.
 If the value is omitted, "en" is used.
-- `experimental` A space-seperated list of experimental features to be enabled.
+- `experimental` A space-separated list of experimental features to be enabled.
 See [experimental features](#experimental-features).

 ### &lt;hanko-profile&gt;